eanplatter/Semantic-UI-React/.github/CONTRIBUTING.md

 cd Semantic-UI-React
 npm install

-// or if you are using Yarn
+# Or if you are using Yarn
 yarn install
 ```